pedro-profile/pedro-profile/README.md

 <br>I feel comfortable working with <b>HTML</b>, <b>CSS</b>, and partial <b>JavaScript</b>.
 Both on the server and front-end.
 <br>I know basic <b>PHP</b> but possess in depth knowledge of <b>WordPress</b>.
 <br>I'm eager to learn cutting-edge technologies and stay ahead of the ever-changing trends in web development.

-<br>My ultimate goal is to build reliable and maintainable applications that are both functional and aesthetically pleasing.
+My ultimate goal is to build reliable and maintainable applications that are both functional and aesthetically pleasing.

-<p>I'm building an App.
-Stay tuned <a href="https://solutionsarray.com/"> https:// </a></p>
+<br>I'm currently building an App.
+Stay tuned <a href="https://solutionsarray.com/"> https:// </a>

 <p><b>Available:</b> Full-time, Part-time, Freelancer, Hourly.</p>